spencergritton/Smusic/README.md

 ### *Current App Progress:*
 ###### App Visual Design:
 - <del>Create basic 3 tab application with screens for: Home, Camera, and Results of image classification</del>
+- <del>Allow users to take photos that save to the Results tab</del>
+- <del>Allow users to click photos they've already taken to view Spotify recommendations (randomly recommending as of now)</del>
 - Add grabbing photos from camera roll
 - Make selfie's save the way a user would expect (no selfie flipping)
 - <del>Add dark theme (personal preference)</del>